UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 ---
 title: Barrows Basilisks VD
 author: Tyler Farrington
-date: 2022-05-31
+date: 2022-06-02
 menu: no

 ---

-# Barrows & Basilisks v1.08
+# Barrows & Basilisks v1.09

 # Character Creation

 ## Basic Rules
 If coming from other old-school games, these are the assumptions used for a few important rules:
 - No ability scores.
-- Fixed 4 HP per level (for PCs) or per HD (for monsters).
+- HD are d6.
+- Reroll all HD each session or each long rest.
-- To-hit bonus equal to level for fighters, and HD for monsters.
+- To-hit bonus equal to HD.
 - Ascending AC with unarmored AC = 10.
-- Roll-over saving throws.
+- Single saving throw (roll-over).

-When a character has advantage on a roll, roll two dice instead of one and take the better result.
+**Advantage & Disadvantage** When a character has advantage on a roll, roll two dice instead of one and take the better result.
 When a character has disadvantage on a roll, roll two dice instead of one and take the worse result.

 ## Experience & Advancement
 Pick a class.
 Start at 1st level with 0 experience points (XP) and 3d6x10 silver pieces (sp).
 Gain 1 XP for every coin spent on carousing, partying, donating, gambling, or other pursuits without material reward.
 Slaying monsters may award XP as well, but this is significantly more dangerous and less rewarding than stealing treasure.